mozilla/buddyup/README.md

 ## Code walkthrough

 The `manifest.webapp` file contains metadata about the app, such as its name, description, icon and required permissions for running under Firefox OS.
+Of particular interest for this app is the `systemXHR` permission, which is what enables us to load data from other domains, whether they have enabled CORS or not.

 The app logic is defined in `js/app.js`.
 This is where we define the app's behaviour.
-In the interest of keeping things tidy and easy to follow, we have extracted the code for app installation onto `js/install.js` that we then reference in `index.html`, right before `js/app.js`.

-If you plan on building a packaged app, you can delete all the install portions, as packaged apps are installed using a different mechanism (mostly a ZIP file with the app contents).
-Similarly, you can remove the mentions to `appcache` both in `index.html` and `manifest.webapp` in this case too, as the entire app is copied to the device when installed, and no caching mechanism is in place.

 The appearance is defined in `css/app.css`.
 There are just some very basic rules.